 6. Walk Venice Beach’s Ocean Front Walk

 A motley crew awaits for people watchers at Venice Beach’s Ocean Front Walk.
-The east side of the boardwalk is lined with souvenirs shops and restaurants while the west side features street performers of every type: tarot card readers, chainsaw jugglers, roller skaters and more – all hoping for a tip, of course.
+The east side of the boardwalk is lined with souvenir shops and restaurants while the west side features street performers of every type: tarot card readers, chainsaw jugglers, roller skaters and more – all hoping for a tip, of course.

 7. Watch TV live